toltapp/task-flow-and_or/README.md

      - B. What will happen to the existing flows, will they still work with your code?
      - C. Will we need to update all existing flows, or do you have a different approach for it?
    - Would you do it differently if you had to do it again - design wise, code wise, etc...?

+## Desig
+- If the design is not great and you can do better, then feel free to do it :)